-- Utilizing a main sump pump and a battery backup sump pump both built into one package—a combination sump pump can be a very convenient and efficient way to ensure that your waterproofing system is always moving that groundwater out.
+- Utilizing a primary pump and a battery backup pump both built into one package.
+A combination sump pump can be a very convenient and efficient way to ensure that your waterproofing system is always moving that groundwater out.

 What are the Benefits of Having a Sump Pump?

 - Protects your basement or crawl space against flooding and other problems involving groundwater intrusion.

 - Keeps out moisture that could harm your wooden structures as well as your basement appliances

 - Keeps your basement or crawl space drier, which prevents mold growth and discourages pests from moving in

 - Protects your foundation, which saves you from costly repairs

 - Having a sump pump installed might help you qualify for homeowner’s insurance for flood damage, depending on where you live

 Depending on where you live, you ultimately may or may not need a sump pump.
 Some areas have climates with more humidity and moisture than others.
 Depending on your area’s unique climate, it might or might not be necessary.
 But getting an expert opinion can help you make a more educated choice.
 Here are some conditions that might make a sump pump necessary…